pac4j/jee-pac4j/README.md

 5) The `LogoutFilter` logs out the user from the application and triggers the logout at the identity provider level

+6) The `J2EContext` and the `ProfileManager` components can be injected

-6) The `FilterHelper` defines the filters and their related mappings.
+7) The `FilterHelper` handles the filters and their related mappings.

 ## Usage